jundalisay/sp/content/en/social/economics/principles/part-4/chapter-08.md

 The real value of things prevents our proposed system from crashing because [the ratio of values](/social/economics/principles/intro/chapter-04/) are maintained and not made absolute or constant as in the commercial system.

-### Replacing Nominal Value with Real Value
+## Replacing Nominal Value with Real Value

 We can restore these natural ratios by pulling down money from the supreme pedestal where it currently stands on, just as we by fixed Einstein's General Relativity by removing the constant speed of light `c`, and instead using the other qualities of the star or galaxy where it comes from.

 So in order to know a bread's "supereconomic" `G` or real value, we need to know what that bread was exchanged with, and not its money price.

-This chain of exchanges can then be backpropagated in order to know its relativistic value to other goods or services.
+This chain of exchanges can then be backpropagated in order to know its relational value to other goods or services.

 Once the relative value-motions of goods and services are known, then we can predict the demand for them and so arrange the supply ahead of time in order to address all the demand and achieve constant zero-inflation.
 This feature is standard in our points-based economic system.

-Economics, on the other hand, allows only money-purchases so that 1 bread is equal to 1 dollar, for example.
-But it has no idea of where that 1 dollar came from.
+Economics, on the other hand, allows only money-purchases so that `1` bread is equal to `1` dollar, for example.

+**But it has no idea of where that 1 dollar came from.**

 Did it come from wages?
 Or from a sale of a tomato?
 Was it donated?